 - Red-eye effect on the photo is not allowed are also its removal by means of the software is forbidden.

-More detailed requirements set to the photo can be found in Government of the Republic of Estonia regulation.
+More detailed requirements set to the photo can be found here.

 Proportions of the taken photos can be compared by means of a template that can be found here.
 By printing of the template, we ask not to change the scale.

-Photo taken in a photo booth is digital and it can be used in all Service Offices, by applications sent by post or by e-mail within 14 days.
+Photo taken in a photo booth is digital and it can be used in all Service Offices, by applications sent by post or by e-mail within 30 days.
+If you submit the application by post or by email and you took he photo at the photo booth in the Service Office, then please insert this information to your application.

 By applying for a document for a child being below the age of three years it is easier to take a photo by a photographer than in photo booth.
 If necessary, ask for additional information or assistance from customer service official.